 Why was the Respectful Environment Statement created and what is its purpose?

 The UBC Respectful Environment Statement is our commitment to a respectful environment for our Students, Faculty and Staff.
-It was created in part to respond to personal harassment issues that arise in our working, learning and living environment that are not addressed under the Policy for Discrimination and Harassment and the Equity Office mandate.
+It was created in part to respond to personal harassment issues that arise in our working, learning and living environment that are not addressed under Policy SC7 – Discrimination (formerly Policy #3) and the Equity Office mandate.
 The Statement’s purpose is firstly to encourage workplace practices that foster an environment in which respect, civility, diversity, opportunity and inclusion are valued, and, secondly, to articulate the expectation that everyone at UBC conduct themselves in a manner that upholds the Statement’s principles in all communications and interactions with fellow UBC community members and the public in all University-related activities.

 How will the Statement affect faculty and staff?